A2-NieR/A2-NieR/README.md

 - 👨‍🎓 Graduated in Business Administration
 - 📱 Prefers SvelteKit for Frontend
 - 💽 Prefers Go for Backend
-- 🔜 Learning ~~Rust~~ that Crab language while trying to maintain my Go Knowledge
+- 🔜 Learning ~~Rust~~ that Crab language while trying to maintain Go Knowledge

 ## Technologies I use